 By implementing these tried-and-true strategies when dealing with the IRS’s Automated Collection System, you can likely avoid the vast majority of the headache associated with calling them and may be able to save yourself hundreds of dollars by not having to resort to professional representation.

-Tax resolution for minor resolutions is not exceedingly difficult, it just takes a little advance knowledge of what you are walking into and a little negotiation on your end to be successful.
+Resolution for minor tax issues is not exceedingly difficult, it just takes a little advance knowledge of what you are walking into and a little negotiation on your end to be successful.
 I hope these tips have been helpful and that you are able to negotiate a successful resolution.
 For more information or if you have any questions, please feel free to contact me directly for further help.
+Brotman Law has a proven track record in representing clients before the IRS and we are just a phone call away if you need us.